Edgar56/cms/README.md

 # cms
-My first project using cms, creating blogg page
+My first project using cms, creating blogg page with php and simple templete.